chessper53/ActiveMonitor/README.md

 How to Use:
   - Change E-Mail on "Line 48" of "Main.cs" to whatever your E-Mail is.
-  - Then write an E-Mail to "prof.shitpost420@gmail.com"
+  - Then write an E-Mail to "prof.shitpost420@gmail.com".
+(Content does not Matter)
   - Finally you will receive an E-Mail with the Contents.